T of C

 琴史 #70 2

-劉向 Liu Xiang (77-6 BCE), a descendant of a younger brother of Liu Bang, founder of the Han dynasty, was in and out of office during his official career.
+劉向 Liu Xiang (77-6 BCE), a descendant of a younger brother of Liu Bang, founder of the Han dynasty, and a distant relative of Liu An, was in and out of office during his official career.
 At one time he was almost executed, but he later rose to high rank within the imperial palace.
+The biographical entry here mentions his writings on qin but does not directly say that he himself played it.

-Liu Xiang is known mainly as a bibliographer and anecdotal historian, but he was also a poet and writer of prose lamentations.
-The following works from his opus are mentioned elsewhere on this site:
+Liu Xiang is known mainly as a bibliographer and anecdotal historian, benefitting in particular from his access to the imperial library.
+But he was also a poet and writer of prose lamentations.
+The following works attributed to him are mentioned here and/or elsewhere on this site:

-4. 列女傳 Lienü Zhuan (Biographies of Exemplary Women; compiled 16 BCE)
+4. 列女傳 Lienü Zhuan (Biographies of Exemplary Women; compiled 16 BCE; original text; Wiki) 7

 - Xiang Fei (Scroll 1, #1; see the melody Xiang Fei Yuan)